 It would be very desirable to stay below the 2-degree target in the long run.
 But it might be wise not to hope for only 1.5 to 2 degrees temperature increase, but to anticipate 3-4 degrees for the next 40 to 60 years.

-In any case, the effects of the climate crisis and the forecasts of climate researchers offer me enough reasons to consider not only the energy transition but also the food supply of the future in addition to energy system transformation.
+The effects of the climate crisis and the prospects of climate researchers offer sufficient reasons not only to increase biodiversity, but also to look at the food supply of the future in addition to energy system transformation.

 That is why I plead for a conversion of industrial agriculture to extensively managed agroforestry systems with a variety of crops, in order to avoid complete crop failures in extreme weather conditions.
 The forest maker Tony Rinaudo in the Sahel shows why agroforestry systems make sense when temperatures rise.
 However, this will probably not be enough to guarantee a secure food supply.
 Therefore, weather-independent production of food in vertical farms and greenhouses or other protected environments will increase.

 For even more safety, I also recommend the production of proteins, fats and carbohydrates using fungi or bacteria in bioreactors.

 Agriculture 5.0 in 2050 in Germany